Mount Airy Plantation: William Henry Tayloe

 The son of John Tayloe III, took over Mount Airy in 1828.
 Its enslaved population continued to increase, even as depleted soil led to crop shortfalls and declining profits.
 He and his brothers responded in part by acquiring cotton fields in west-central or Black Belt region of Alabama.
-Between 1833 and 1862, William Henry Tayloe moved a total of 218 slaves (many teenagers) about 800 miles from Virginia to Alabama.
+Between 1833 and 1862, William Henry Tayloe moved a total of 218 enslaved people (many teenagers) about 800 miles from Virginia to Alabama.
 Because the trans-Atlantic slave trade nominally closed because Britain ended slavery and because the U.S. Constitution's provisions against slave imports took effect in 1808, Virginia became a net exporter of enslaved people within the U.S. Although the U.S. had fewer than a million enslaved people as the 19th century began (mostly concentrated in the coastal and piedmont South), with the invention of the cotton gin and development of internal slave trading, there were four times as many enslaved people four decades later, working from Charleston to Texas.

 A fire started by a maid in 1844 gutted the house and destroyed most of the woodwork of master carpenter William Buckland.
 It was rebuilt within its shell of brown sandstone with limestone quoins and using the original floor plan.